titon/framework/confs/readme/core.md

 #### Common ####

 Provides interfaces, traits, and abstract implementations for common patterns used within other packages.
-Some of the functionality found in this package are annotations, in-memory caching, singleton and multiton support, mutable APIs, and much more.
+Some of the functionality found in this package are annotations, runtime caching, instantiation and factory support, mutable APIs, and much more.

 #### Type ####